United States Deputy Attorney General

-The United States deputy attorney general is the second-highest-ranking official in the United States Department of Justice and oversees the day-to-day operation of the Department.
+The United States deputy attorney general is the second-highest-ranking official in the United States Department of Justice and oversees the day-to-day operation of the department.
 The deputy attorney general acts as attorney general during the absence of the attorney general.
-Lisa Monaco has served in this role since April 21, 2021.

-The deputy attorney general is a political appointee of the President of the United States and takes office after confirmation by the United States Senate.
+The deputy attorney general is a political appointee of the president of the United States and takes office after confirmation by the United States Senate.
 The position was created in 1950.